diskerror/SocialDigester/README.md

 # Politicator.com
-This started out a few years ago as a project to keep my programming chops up while unemployed.
+This started out a few years ago as a project to keep my programming chops up.
 The programming focus was on learning:

 * the [Phalcon](https://phalconphp.com/) framework,
 * to capture a [Twitter](https://twitter.com) stream,